mbasa/pgGeocoder/README.md

    $ cd /path/to/pgGeocoder
    $ cp .env.example .env
    ```
-2. Open `.env` file with some text editor and adjust database settings.
+2. Open `.env` file with some text editor and adjust database settings and the years of the dataset to import.
    ```
    DBROLE=postgres
    DBPASS=postgres